Deepikach025/Project_Classification/README.md

-# Pseudo-Labeling in Semi-Supervised Learning Using Fine-Tuned Binary Classifiers
+# A Semi Supervised Learning Approach for Image Classification

 ## Project Summary